Community Voice - Lived Experience Peer Event

 Women’s Group - Islington

 We support women from all backgrounds, providing a safe space for women from diverse backgrounds to engage in open discussions and share their stories.
 We provide advice and support on how trauma impacts women, in particular with mental wellbeing, social isolation, loneliness, relationships and connectedness.
 We welcome women who are survivors of domestic violence and abuse, and those with past offending history, refugees, and asylum seekers, who need support with reintegration.
 Our Women’s Peer Support Group is free, and it is in partnership with Islington Council.
 The group is led by women, and all of the volunteers and guest speakers are also women.
-It is monthly on Tuesdays from 11:00am to 1:30pm.
-We also provide free lunch.
+It takes place second Thursday every month from 11:30 am to 2:30 pm at Dame Geraldine Hall, Manor Gardens, N7 6LA.

 Men’s Group - Islington